 The Office of Student Disability Services does not provide academic advising to students with disabilities.
-Students must contact the Academic Support Center office at (662)915-5970 or the department of their scholastic major for advising information.
+Students must contact the Center for Student Success and First-Year Experience office at (662) 915-5970 or the department of their scholastic major for advising information.

 Because of regulations governing confidentiality, academic advisors will not be notified by this office of the names of students with disabilities.
 If a student believes that his/her disability should be considered while arranging course schedules, that student should disclose the disability to the academic advisor.

 Students with disabilities are subject to the same process for scheduling advisor appointments as are all other students.
 It is the responsibility of the student to make advisor appointments early enough that they may benefit from priority registration.

 Students requiring additional information about appealing academic decisions should contact the Office of the Registrar at (662) 915-7792.
 Students are also encouraged to review the appeal process as detailed in the M-Book.

 Students with disabilities who may require additional funding and/or support sources in order to attend school are encouraged to investigate the three options listed below:

 Chucky Mullins Scholarship Fund

 The Chucky Mullins Scholarship Fund was designed specifically for students with physical disabilities at the University of Mississippi.
 This fund is not administered through the Office of Student Disability Services.
 Interested students should contact the Financial Aid Office at (662) 915-5549 for information regarding scholarship criteria and application process.